ubisoft/mobydq/CONTRIBUTING.md

 # Contribution Guidelines
-* Try to be consistent as much as possible with existing code.
+* Be consistent as much as possible with existing code.
 * Avoid abbreviations, except if they are widely accepted.
 * Explicit is better than implicit.
 Use comments to describe your code.
 * Magic numbers are forbidden but it is acceptable to use Id value.
-Make sure to label these Ids with comments.
+Make sure to label Ids with comments.
 * Python code should follow [PEP 8 style guide](https://www.python.org/dev/peps/pep-0008/).
 Use a linter.